(The) New Release: Promotion and touring

 By mid-May, Primer 55 announced the title and release date of their upcoming album as well as its lead single.
 A tentative track listing was announced in June but later modified.
 The band released various tracks from (the) New Release, including a rough mix of its upcoming single, on their official website in the months leading up to its release.

 Although Burns had hoped to see "Texas" become the second single, (the) New Release featured only one single, "This Life" which was released to radio on July 16.
 It had no accompanying video but gained moderate radio rotation in late summer and early fall of 2001.
 The track was also included on More Fast and Furious: Music from and Inspired by the Motion Picture The Fast and the Furious and Nu Rock Traxx, Vol. 32.
 Promotion was allegedly cut short by Island, forcing the album's success to rely heavily on touring.

 From June through August, the group joined Fear Factory's The Evolution of Revolution tour.
 Primer 55 then supported Vision of Disorder for some August dates. and played at the Riverfront Rampage to celebrate the 15th anniversary of the WSOU college radio station in Newark, New Jersey.
-They also joined Slipknot's Pledge of Allegiance tour and performed into the following year.

 In October 2002, bassist Kobie Jackson was asked to leave the band due to "personal and creative problems."
 He was temporarily replaced with Toomey, formerly of 12v Negative Earth.
 In November and December, Primer 55 played on the Jägermeister-sponsored $12 Riot Tour with Dope, Skinlab, and Society 1.